 The General Fund is the government's primary operating fund.
 It accounts for all financial resources of the general government, including the athletic fund, except those required to be accounted for in another fund.

-The Capital Reserve Fund and Capital Projects Fund are used to account for the acquisition, construction, and renovation of major capital facilities and their related capital assets and to account for funds set aside for future capital needs.
+The Capital Reserve Fund is used to account for the acquisition, construction, and renovation of major capital facilities and their related capital assets and to account for funds set aside for future capital needs.

 Revenue Recognition